 A New Way Forward

-This bill is not an attack on farmers; it is a call for accountability from billion-dollar corporations and industrial meat and dairy conglomerates that rely on the inhumane and exploitative model of Concentrated Animal Feeding Operations.
+It doesn’t matter your political affiliation, race, gender, creed, or age, it should be of great importance to not eat sick, infected, and diseased animals that have been victims of animal abuse.
+These proposed federal laws are not just common ethics that should be followed.
+They are basic principles of human decency and represent a future with less disease and suffering.
+We are not trying to attack farmers, but call for accountability from billion-dollar corporations and industrial meat and dairy conglomerates that rely on inhumane and exploitative practices.
 If these corporations can afford private jets, they can afford to provide animals with the basic right to stand, turn around, and avoid psychological torture.

-The goal of this legislation is to ensure that farmers across the United States can continue to operate successfully while transitioning to humane, sustainable practices.
+The goal of this blueprint of legislation is to ensure that farmers across the United States can continue to operate successfully while transitioning to humane, sustainable practices.
 This transition is not only feasible, but also necessary for the health of this nation and the globe.
 With federal subsidies, bipartisan collaboration, and effective support from agencies such as the USDA, FDA, and EPA, we can provide the resources needed to help farmers adapt their infrastructure, practices, and business models to align with higher animal welfare regulations such as the Max Occupancy Standard system (MOS).

 Potential Challenges and Considerations